Mercurylonely/streamlit/README.md

 # My Analysis Dashboard ✨

-## This Setup For Windows Command
+## This Setup For LOCAL Windows Command

 ## Setup Environment Streamlit with cmd/powershell
 ```